DropThePress/Dedicated-Bitcoin-Price-Display/README.md

 # Bitcoin Price Display Clock

 Turn any old mobile phone into a dedicated Bitcoin price display!
-This single HTML file connects to multiple price APIs (with automatic failover between 10 sources) to show the current BTC price as large as possible on your screen.
+This single HTML file connects to multiple price APIs (with automatic failover between various sources) to show the current BTC price as large as possible on your screen.

 ## Features

 - **Giant Price Display**: Shows the Bitcoin price as large as possible on your screen
-- **Multiple APIs**: Connects to 10 different price sources
+- **Multiple APIs**: Sources are listed below in "API Sources"
 - **Automatic Failover**: If one API fails, it switches to the next automatically
-- **Dynamic Update Frequency**: Uses the fastest API available (as quick as 1-second updates)
+- **Dynamic Update Frequency**: Uses the fastest API available
 - **Auto-scaling**: Adapts to any screen size or orientation
-- **Fullscreen Mode**: Tap anywhere to toggle fullscreen
+- **Fullscreen Mode**: Click anywhere to toggle fullscreen

 ## How to Use